froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-6/solution.md

 ## Implement Failover Groups for Azure SQL Database

-## Task 1: Create a Failover Group between two Azure SQL databases located in different Azure regions (Germany West central and Sweden Central)
+## Task 1: Create a Failover Group between two Azure SQL databases located in different Azure regions (France Central and Sweden Central)

-Navigate to the **SQL Server** in the Germany West Central Region.
+Navigate to the **SQL Server** in the France Central Region.
 Open the tab **Failover groups**:
 ![image](./img/03.png)

 ### Create a Failover Group and select your **SQL Server** in the Sweden Central Region